 At this juncture, more definitive data needs to be collected and astutely analyzed in regard to how the existence of private prisons drives the incarceration rate and to what degree.
 Opponents to the utilization of private prisons contend that as profit-driven enterprises, they necessarily depend on higher rates of incarceration to enhance their bottom lines.
 There is a growing body of evidence that abuse has occurred in the criminal justice system to lock more individuals in private prisons for disparate periods of time.
 (As an aside, this has included the inappropriate placement of minors in privately run youth correctional facilities.)

 In the final analysis, dealing with inappropriate mass incarceration and addressing the illicit impact on the criminal justice system that appears to arise via the private prison industry are necessary first steps in stemming the tide of homelessness among individuals with criminal records.
-In addition, the manner in which property owners and management companies must be closely examined and reformed to comply with existing laws and regulations associated with fair and nondiscriminatory housing practices.
+In addition, the manner in which property owners and management companies evaluate prospective tenants must be closely examined and reformed to comply with existing laws and regulations associated with fair and nondiscriminatory housing practices.